SLASCONE/SLASCONE-demo-wpf-nuget/README.md

 This application automatically recognizes the provisioning mode of the inserted license (named or floating).
 In case of a floating license, the application opens a session as described [here](https://support.slascone.com/hc/en-us/articles/360016001677-NAMED-DEVICE-LICENSES).

-## User based licensing
+## NAMED USER LICENSING
-This application also depicts user based licensing.
+This application also depicts named user licensing.
 Please refer to this [article](https://support.slascone.com/hc/en-us/articles/360017647817-NAMED-USER-LICENSES) to find more information about named user licenses.

 ### AZURE AD B2C
 This application uses Azure AD B2C for user authentication.
-In order to use Azure AD B2C, you need to register an application in your Azure AD B2C tenant and configure the application to use Azure AD B2C for authentication.
+In order to use Azure AD B2C (private SLASCONE deployments only), you need to register an application in your Azure AD B2C tenant and configure the application to use Azure AD B2C for authentication.
 The application uses the MSAL.NET library to authenticate users with Azure AD B2C and obtain access tokens to access APIs.